geerlingguy/kubernetes-101/episode-07/README.md

 The two main ways I've seen used for building operators are [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) and the [Operator SDK](https://sdk.operatorframework.io).

-The main difference between them used to be that Kubebuilder only helped build Go-based operators, requiring knowledge of Go, wherease Operator SDK worked with Go, Ansible, or Helm-based operators.
+The main difference between them used to be that Kubebuilder only helped build Go-based operators, requiring knowledge of Go, whereas Operator SDK worked with Go, Ansible, or Helm-based operators.

 But in the past year, the Operator SDK upstreamed some of it's customizations into Kubebuilder, so Go-based operators built by Kubebuilder and Operator SDK are practically identical.